POptUS/POptUS/docs/contributing.rst

 .. note::

-    Merge conflicts should **never** be resolved using GitHub's web interface since this can sometimes cause unitended merging of branches that break this workflow.
+    Merge conflicts should **never** be resolved using GitHub's web interface since this can sometimes cause unintended merging of branches that break this workflow.

 The creation and management of release branches will be managed on a per-branch basis by gatekeepers.
 Release branches are to be named ``Release_vX.Y``.